High-speed rail in Turkey: Osmaneli-Bursa-Bandırma

-The 201 km spur off the Istanbul-Ankara line from Osmaneli to Bandırma through Bursa is under construction and is slated for completion by 2023; the full line will be built for 200 km/h operation and cost 9.5 billion lira, bringing travel times between Ankara and Bursa to 2 hours and 10 minutes.
-The line is 78% complete as of April 2022.
+The 201 km spur off the Istanbul-Ankara line from Osmaneli to Bandırma through Bursa is under construction and is slated for completion by 2026; the full line will be built for 200 km/h operation and cost 9.5 billion lira, bringing travel times between Ankara and Bursa to 2 hours and 10 minutes.
+The line is 80% complete as of December 2023.

-Istanbul-Edirne
+Istanbul-Edirne-Kapıkule

-A 229 km line on the European side of the Bosporus will connect Halkalı station in Istanbul with Kapıkule station in Edirne.
-Construction started in 2019 with an anticipated opening in 2023, and the project will reduce travel times from 4 hours to 1 hour 20 minutes.
+A 229 km line on the European side of the Bosporus will connect Halkalı station in Istanbul with Kapıkule railway station in Edirne.
+Construction started in 2019 with an anticipated opening in 2025, and the project will reduce travel times from 4 hours to 1 hour 20 minutes.
 The double-tracked electrified railway will be built for 215 km/h operation and cost 10.5 billion lira, of which more than half is provided by a European Union grant.

-Karaman-Ulukışla-Mersin-Gaziantep
+Karaman-Ulukışla-Yenice

 A further 135 km extension Ankara-Konya-Karaman line is currently in construction to Ulukışla, which is 89% complete as of winter 2022.
-Extensions from Ulukışla to Yenice and Aksaray are in the process of being tendered as of 2021, the 200 km/h line is planned to eventually reach Mersin and Adana.
+Extensions from Ulukışla to Yenice and Aksaray are in the process of being tendered as of 2021, the 200 km/h line is planned to eventually connect to Mersin - Adana - Gaziantep high speed line.
 The Mersin-Adana-Osmaniye-Gaziantep high speed line is expected to open in 2024.

 Ankara–İzmir high-speed line

-The project has recently started, and was originally planned to be completed by the summer of 2020, then pushed back to 2022.
-However, this was delayed and now the first section between Poltalı and Afyonkarahisar will open in 2022, but the opening date of the rest of the line to Izmir is tentatively planned for 2024.
-The line is 52% complete as of April 2022.
+The project has started and is tentatively planned to open in 2027.

 The line will pass through Afyon to meet the high-speed line from Ankara to Istanbul near Polatlı.
 It will have a length of 624 km, with a projected running speed of 250 km/h The travel will take 3 hours and 30 minutes.

 The construction of line is planned in three phases: